SummaryRead the full fact sheet

 - There are booster seats available that are suitable for children up to approximately 10 years of age.

-- Booster cushions are not recommended, as they DO NOT provide protection in a side impact crash.
+- Booster cushions are not recommended, as they do not provide protection in a side impact crash.

-Options for children with additional needs
+Options for children with disability or reduced mobility

 Restraint hire schemes